Owuor-V/Owuor-V/README.md

 ## 🚀 About Me

-✨ A passionate <strong>Software Developer</strong> specializing in <strong>Java, Spring Boot, Microservices, Python</strong> and Django.
+✨ A passionate <strong>Software Developer</strong> specializing in <strong>Java, Spring Boot, Microservices, Python and Django</strong>.
 💡 Skilled in building **scalable backend systems, APIs, and cloud-native solutions**.
 🌱 Currently learning and experimenting with **Docker, Kubernetes, and system design**.